 BURNED IN ACCIDENT – PERSONAL INJURY LAWYERS

 One of the most common accidents that injure a child is being burned.
+Our burn injury lawyers handle these cases frequently.
 In most cases, the burn is from hot water or other liquid.
-Minor burns can often be treated safely at home, but in certain circumstances, medical attention is necessary.
+Minor burns can often be treated safely at home.
+However, in some cases, medical attention is necessary.

-Although burning hot liquids are the most common cause of burn to a child, it is not the only way.
+Although hot liquid is the most common cause of burn to a child, it is not the only way.
 Other ways in which a child is burned include contact with a flame or hot object, sun exposure, and contact with chemicals such as drain cleaner.
 Also, electrical burns from sticking fingers or objects into electrical outlets or chewing on electrical cord.

-Our top Minnesota Personal Injury attorneys have represented many people who have been burned in an accident or because of a defective product.
+Our top Minnesota Personal Injury attorneys have represented many people burned in an accident or because of a defective product.
 Sadly, our lawyers see many child burn injury cases.
-But we also see adult cases, often from a work injury, as well.
+But we also see adult cases, often from a work injury.

 Cause-specific treatment for burns